 For more information about student behaviour view the Ministry of Education’s website here.

 Rights of parents who do not have day-to-day care of their child

-NZSTA is frequently asked about the level of involvement and information that parents who do not have daily care of their child should have.
+NZSTA is frequently asked about the level of involvement and information that parents who do not have the daily care of their child should have.
 These parents are usually still guardians and, therefore, have a right to contribute to their child’s development and to participate in making decisions about their education.
 They are also entitled to contact with their child subject to any restrictions set by a court order.

-- copies of their child’s school report
+- receive copies of their child’s school report

 - attend parent/teacher meetings or discuss their child’s progress with the school